 Employee and Employer/Company dynamics:

-- The exercise price and associated taxes of Stock Options act as a retention mechanism to discourage employees from leaving the company.
+- The strike price and associated taxes of Stock Options act as a retention mechanism to discourage employees from leaving the company.
 Even when exercised early to obtain tax benefits, the effect of having skin in the game better aligns the interests of the employee and company.

 - RSUs lack the retention benefits of options as it is detrimental for companies to grant large blocks of RSUs at an early stage, despite the apparent tax benefits.
 Employees can simply quit after a year without the golden handcuffs inherent to options, resulting in a diminished option pool for future employees.

 - Rapidly rising FMVs are bad for employee taxes.
 As such, it is fortunate that companies are motivated to slow down the growth of the 409a FMV while issuing options.
 As the FMV rises, the high exercise price of stock options isn’t attractive for hiring new employees.
-Especially if they are concerned about having to leave and pay the high exercise price in order to retain the shares.
+Especially if they are concerned about having to leave and pay the high strike price in order to retain the shares.